My last electricity bill was $1,434.56 — yep, you read that right!

-The cost of installing a solar system will vary significantly based on the solar company you choose to work with and the size of the system you install.
+The cost of installing a solar power system will vary significantly based on the solar company you choose to work with and the size of the system you install.

 While installing cheap solar panels might first feel like the easiest way to make some savings, your long-term savings will be higher if you invest in a high-performance system.

 It’s important to take some time and review your equipment options and determine the best price and quality combination for your home.
 Prices for solar panels in Australia have generally reduced by about 10% in 2017 compared to 2016.
-A typical solar system for a standard home can cost anything from $2000 to $6000 for a five-kilowatt-hour system of about 15 to 20 panels.
+A typical solar power system for a standard home can cost anything from $2000 to $6000 for a five-kilowatt-hour system of about 15 to 20 panels.